threatgrid/ctia/doc/migration.md

  - As the migration task copies indexes, make sure you have enough disk space before launching it.
  - Make sure the resulting indices from your prefix configuration don't match existing ones as they will be deleted.
  - Prepare the migration properties (ex: `ctia_migration.properties`):
-   - Keep current CTIA ES properties to read source indices: host, port, transport and current store indices.
+   - Keep current CTIA ES properties to read source indices: host, port, protocol and current store indices.
    - Define your migration properties and configure your target store properties (see migration properties below)
    - Modify `aliased`, `rollover`, and `shards` options according to the need of future indices.
 The migrated indices will be built with these options.
 Note that only `max_docs` rollover condition will be considered during migration.
    - Configure desired number of shards.